 ABOUT THE AUTHOR

 Sari Puhakka, expert hand analyst, writer, and artist.
 Sari has been studying hands for over 30 years.
 Destiny Palmistry is her second published book.
 She is originally from Toijala, Finland.
 Born in 1967.
 She emigrated to Sydney Australia in 1977 with her parents and three sisters.
 Since 1996, she became a mother of four children, currently residing in Queensland Australia.
 Sari initially wrote a motivational book and began reading palms and cards as a hobby.
-Now she holds workshops to teach hand analysis and attends events for readings.
+Now she is the Director at Hand Analysis Australia and holds workshops and attends events for readings.